 Los Angeles Chargers (0-1) at Buffalo Bills (0-1)

-The Los Angeles Chargers and Buffalo Bills meet Sunday in NFL action at New Era Field.
+The Los Angeles Chargers and the Buffalo Bills will meet in week 2 NFL action from New Era Field on Sunday afternoon.